 Transfer students must abide by eligibility requirements established by the Oklahoma Secondary Schools Activities Association (OSSAA) for OSSAA-sanctioned activities.

-The capacity of each school will be recalculated quarterly.
-The Student Accounting office will verify the actual capacity in the school and grade at the time of transfer request.
-The latest capacity numbers may be found by clicking here
+The posted capacity of each school will be recalculated quarterly.
+The Student Accounting Department will verify the actual capacity in the school and grade at the time of transfer request.

 If you have any questions about the transfer process, please email the Mid-Del Schools Central Enrollment Center at firstname.lastname@example.org.